ftlabs/gpt2-gui/README.md

 ### Feature creep

-+ API section on right should update with last posted request
 + Download each iteration as .txt
 + Download all iterations as .txt
 + On live, create request and output logs